Close

 Hopscotch Rules: How to Play

+How to play the hopscotch game?
 The rules of hopscotch are pretty simple.
 The gist of the game is you hop over a series of squares with the aim of picking up an object thrown.
 You skip the first square the object is thrown and hop over the rest.
 On your way back, you pick up the object and exit.
-There are a few rules involved in the game and some additional steps.
+There are a few hopscotch game rules and some additional steps.
 You can teach hopscotch to kids by reading the steps below.

 1. What You Will Need